1995parham/elievim/README.md

 }
 ```

-`map` foreach every table and generate a new table that can pass to `vim.keymap.set`.
+`map` for each every table and generate a new table that can pass to `vim.keymap.set`.

 `cmd('PackerUpdate')` just return a string _<cmd>PackerUpdate<CR>_ as RHS.
 LHS is `<leader>pu`, `opts(noremap, silent, 'Packer update')` generate options table as follows: